Crypto713/Crypto713/README.md

 - 👯 I’m always open for collaboration.

 - 🤔 I’m looking to collaborate all the time.
-I typically work alone, but prefer to accomplish things as part of a 2-4 person team that's connected to other teams.
+I typically work alone, but prefer to accomplish things as part of a 2-4 person team that's connected to other teams...

 - 💬 Ask me about anything & if I have an answer I'll share it.
 If I don't have an answer I might be able to find one.